fearlessgeekmedia/Friendly.Bash/README.md

 - node (needed for Progress Bar)

 ## Features
-HumanBash includes the following features:
+Friendly.Bash includes the following features:

 - Message Placement: Functions for printing messages at specific lines or line/column positions on the terminal.
 - File Selector: Interactive file selection using fzf (requires fzf to be installed).